On finite generation in magnitude (co)homology, and its torsion: Abstract

 \section{Abstract}

-The aim of this paper is to apply the framework, which was developed by Sam and Snowden, to study structural properties of graph homologies, in the spirit of Ramos, Miyata and Proudfoot.
-Our main results concern the magnitude homology of graphs introduced by Hepworth and Willerton.
-More precisely, for graphs of bounded genus, we prove that magnitude cohomology, in each homological degree, has rank which grows at most polynomially in the number of vertices, and that its torsion is bounded.
+The aim of this paper is to apply the framework developed by Sam and Snowden to study structural properties of graph homologies, in the spirit of Ramos, Miyata and Proudfoot.
+Our main results concern the magnitude homology of graphs introduced by Hepworth and Willerton, { and we prove that it is a finetely generated functor (on graphs of bounded genus).} More precisely, for graphs of bounded genus, we prove that magnitude cohomology, in each homological degree, has rank which grows at most polynomially in the number of vertices, and that its torsion is bounded.
 As a consequence, we obtain analogous results for path homology of (undirected) graphs.
-We complement the work with a proof that the category of planar graphs of bounded genus and marked edges, with contractions, is quasi-Gr\"obner.